 3. Focus on small decor changes

 If redecorating for you means adding new pieces to a room, it’s still possible to do it on a budget!
-I recommend focusing on smaller items, such as this unique Bookworm wall clock or Wild West poster.
+I recommend focusing on smaller items, such as the Cactus Cowboy print or 9" Faux Cactus.
 Not only is this more affordable but it helps you narrow down your search for decor that goes with the aesthetic you’ve already established with larger, more expensive pieces.

 Redecorating doesn't mean you need a new couch, but adding a couple of new throw pillows helps to give that same old couch a fresh new look!